The Notes in an Octave

 So, there are twelve notes in an octave just like there are colors in a spectrum.
 But for creating music, you usually choose specific notes from within those twelve notes to give yourself a theme.
 Since melody is so central to Indian music, we are always on the lookout for note combinations (scales) that offer significant melodic potential.
 These are called ragas, and we know of about 500 ragas in the Indian classical tradition now.

-But one must begin somewhere, and all new students of Hindustani classical music begin by learning the scale comprising all the pure notes, S R G m P D N.
+All new students of Hindustani classical music begin by learning the Bilawal scale comprising all the pure notes, S R G m P D N.

 The Natural Origin of Notes

 Musical notes correspond to certain frequencies (pitches) relative to the tonic (sa).
 These are frequencies at which the sound produced is clear and pleasing because it is consonant (i.e., in agreement) with the tonic.
 At other frequencies, the sound is dissonant (clashes with the tonic).
 The tonic is played constantly in the background in musical cultures that use a drone (similar to the tanpura in Indian music), but even when it is not physically played, it is present in our minds as we listen to music.
 The way our minds make sense of music is by being aware of the tonic and understanding the other notes in relation to it.
 Therefore, the pitches that are pleasing to hear are those that are consonant, and it is these pitches that are traditionally used for music by all cultures.

 The video below has to do with vibrations, frequencies, and resonance.
 It will help you visualize what happens when you find a frequency that is consonant with the tonic, and why there are only some pitches that are pleasing while others are not.